solid-contrib/specification-tests/README.md

 https://github.com/solid/vocab/blob/specification-terms/spec.ttl.

 # Test manifest
 The test cases themselves need to be described in a manifest file.
-For each test case this provides:
+For each test case, this provides:
 * A link to the specification requirement `spec:requirementReference`
 * The review status of this test case `td:reviewStatus` which can be one of:
   * td:unreviewed